icgc-argo/argo-docs/README.md

 - NodeJS version 12.13+
   - This is done best using nvm (node version manager).
 A good summary of this process can be found here for your reference: https://gist.github.com/d2s/372b5943bce17b964a79

+Move into the website directory ...

+`cd argo-docs/website`

+...and install dependencies via npm:

+`npm ci`

+Run the development server to see your edits live in the browser:

+`npm start`

+The site should open in a new page in your browser at the address: localhost:3000